tarantuli/enchanters-manual/README.md

 integrate icon usage in the text.

 Lastly, if you find this manual useful, please share it with friends who would appreciate it as well!

+# Known issues

+- The manual mixes "you", "the player" and "the active player", probably inconsistently.
+-